unlv-f1/lab3/README.md

 by default by the distro we use in our container, you'll have to first install it for this to work.

+This assignment will begin your group efforts.
+Every group member must implement their own version of automatic emergency braking as a ROS node.
+For a group of three students alice, bob, and charley, their nodes would be:

+    ${HOME}/sim_ws/src/
+	   |
+	   +-- alice_safety_node/
+	   |
+	   +-- bob_safety_node/
+	   |
+	   +-- charley_safety_node/

+The launch file must accept a command line parameter to select which safety node to run.
+The remaining instructions use `safety_node` as a placeholder for the individual implemenatations.

 #### The `LaserScan` Message

 [LaserScan](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/LaserScan.html)